Management practices Digitalization

 Update SFM processes with an iterative method.
 After each predetermined period, it’s important to reevaluate and integrate lessons learned with various rounds of analysis and feedback to avoid repeating mistakes and to improve quarter after quarter.

-Tervene’s Shop Floor Management Solution
+Streamline Your Shop Floor Management with Tervene

 Tervene offers specialized software designed for Shop Floor Management (SFM).
 Hundreds of medium-sized manufacturers and global companies use this customizable solution.
 The application streamlines information flow and structures communication to facilitate collaboration among teams in the facility.